javalite/site-content/src/activejdbc/instrumentation.md

 ## What is instrumentation?

-Instrumentation is byte code manipulation that happens after compile phase.
+Instrumentation is byte code manipulation that happens after a compile phase.
 It adds static methods from super class to a subclass.
 Instrumentation allows to "inherit" static methods from a super class, making elegant code like this
 possible: